 Abstract:

 Since August 2017, more than a million Rohingya have fled to Bangladesh seeking refuge from their past habitat Myanmar.
 They experienced severe violence- both physical and psychological which was much higher in magnitude among the girls and women.
 The severity of gender-based violence continues to rise even after reaching Bangladesh which is evident in reports informing child trafficking and forced prostitution.
 Ongoing public health efforts to treat the Rohingya and prevent future diseases leave the issue of gender-based violence unaddressed.
 This scenario creates a serious of ethical dilemmas including impaired autonomy, inappropriate beneficence, lack of justice and unprotected human rights for the Rohingya girls and women.
-Without compromising the existing measures, the policy makers and practitioners should recognize the burden of gender-based violence, assess the types and extent of the same and adopt evidence-based approaches to treat and prevent the cases of such violence as well as overcome the ethical concerns.
+Without compromising the existing measures, policy makers and practitioners should recognize the burden of gender-based violence, assess the types and extent of the same and adopt evidence-based approaches to treat and prevent the cases of such violence as well as overcome the ethical concerns.